GiulioFischietti/auth-assignment/docs.md

 In a production deployment, HTTPS/TLS should be mandatory for both client-to-service and inter-service communication in order to protect credentials and authentication tokens during transmission.

+## [8.
+Scaling]

+The architecture proposed could potentially have already good performance when the number of active users - who ask for new access tokens every 5 minutes - is moderate.
+However, with a large increase in  active users, it would be necessary to scale up the system, introducing multiple auth instances to distribute the load, and shard Redis accordingly.